LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.2/index.en.md

 ![Python output](figures/6-2-2-3.png)

-We can observe from the results that `indoor` and `emission` judgment results are likely to be different due to different daily air quality conditions.
-Thus, to obtain a more convincing judgment result, we consider the three time lengths of the past one day, seven days, and 14 days to calculate the ratios of each sensor's judgment results (`indoor` or `emission`).
-At the same time, to avoid the misjudgment caused by the external environment from affecting the final judgment result, we forcibly modified the calculation result, and we changed the value with a ratio of less than 1/3 to 0.
+We've noticed that the labels `indoor` and `emission` can change based on daily air quality.
+So, to get a more reliable result, we look at data over different time periods: 1 day, 7 days, and 14 days.
+For each sensor, we calculate how often it was labeled `indoor` or `emission` during these periods.

+To improve accuracy and avoid errors caused by unusual environmental conditions, we adjust our calculations.
+If a sensor is labeled `indoor` or `emission` less than one-third of the time in any period, we disregard that label.

 ```python
 # initialize